Tlazōlteōtl: Purification

-For the Aztecs there were two main deities thought to preside over purification: Tezcatlipoca, because he was thought to be invisible and omnipresent, therefore seeing everything; and Tlazolteotl, the deity of lechery and unlawful love.
-It is said that when a man confessed before Tlazolteotl everything was revealed.
-Purification with Tlazolteotl would be done through a priest.
-One could only receive the "mercy" once in their life which is why the practice was most common among the elderly.
+For the Aztecs, there were two main deities thought to preside over purification: Tezcatlipoca, because he was thought to be invisible and omnipresent, therefore seeing everything; and Tlazolteōtl, the deity of lechery and unlawful love.
+It is said that when a man confessed before Tlazolteōtl everything was revealed.
+Purification with Tlazolteōtl would be done through a priest.
+One could only receive the "mercy" once in their life, which is why the practice was most common among the elderly.

-The priest (tlapouhqui) would be consulted by the penitent and would consult the 260-day ritual calendar (tonalpohualli) to determine the best day and time for the purification to take place.
-On the day of, he would listen to the sins confessed and then render judgment and penance, ranging from fasts to presentation of offerings and ritual song and dance, depending on the nature and the severity of the sin.
+The priest (tlapouhqui) would be consulted by the penitent and would consult the 260-day ritual calendar (tōnalpōhualli) to determine the best day and time for the purification to take place.
+On that day, he would listen to the sins confessed and then render judgment and penance, ranging from fasts to presentation of offerings and ritual song and dance, depending on the nature and the severity of the sin.